 - Broker Allowed This flag defines whether TES trades can be entered by a broker (initiating user which is not an approving user) or not.
-See chapter 8.1.1 for details on broker role. - Max Participants This field provides information about how many participants / TES approving users can be involved on both sides of a TES trade.
+See chapter 9.1.1 for details on broker role. - Max Participants This field provides information about how many participants / TES approving users can be involved on both sides of a TES trade.
 If only bilateral trades are allowed, then Max Participants is set to 2.
-If multilateral trades are also allowed along with bilateral trades, then a value higher than 2 i.e., typically 30 is set. - Minimum Price Step This field provides the information about the minimum price increment allowed for a TES trade. - Minimum Lot Size This field provides the information about the minimum TES side quantity allowed in a single leg. - Minimum Lot Size Non Primary (optional) Replaces Minimum Lot Size for non-flexibles without Primary flag set, if the Minimum Lot Size Non Primary is filled. - Allow Auto Approval This field decides whether TES Auto Approval is allowed or not. - Non-disclosure Limit This field provides the quantity threshold for using the non-disclosure feature.
-See chapter 8.1.7 for details on non-disclosure limits. - Leg Prices Allowed This field provides the information whether it is allowed to provide trade prices for the leg instruments of a complex instrument or not, and if allowed whether the leg trade prices must always be provided.
+If multilateral trades are also allowed along with bilateral trades, then a value higher than 2 i.e., typically 30 is set. - Minimum Price Step This field provides the information about the minimum price increment allowed for a TES trade. - Minimum Lot Size This field provides the information about the minimum TES side quantity allowed in a single leg.